 The Count found the statement amusing, for it was true that anything discussed out here would likely be overheard.
 His men were keen of hearing.
-The women, equally so, but not unafraid to voice their opinions.
+The women were equally gifted.
+But unlike the men, they were unafraid to voice their opinions.
 And then there was Miss Redley, who he suspected would be quite overcome with indignation if she found herself the topic of discussion.

 He nodded, waving off Giles and Marrok as he moved back towards the house.
 He did not need either to follow.
-Although he could not say he yet liked the hunter, he did not feel that same compulsion to provoke or challenge him.
 As long as Miss Redley was out here and on this estate, the young man would not dare act out.
 He would be on his best behavior.